Apple convinced an entire generation that computers could be beautiful. Then they shipped Notes.

 The Notion Alternative: Power Through Complexity

 Whilst Apple may have abandoned elegant note-taking, the market responded somewhat with Notion; a supposed "Swiss Army" knife of productivity, but one that mistakes complexity for capability.
+It has not filled the vacuum.

 Notion asks users to become database administrators of their own thoughts.
 Every page requires architectural decisions.
 Every note becomes a project in configuration management.
 The cognitive overhead overwhelms the cognitive purpose of those not technically or programmatically minded.